 Traditionally, portfolios as part of the college admissions process were solely the domain of certain types of academic programs, namely, architecture, the performing arts, fine arts, film, and other visual or auditory mediums.
 Yet, those aren’t the only students who have the opportunity to assemble a portfolio for college these days.

 Syracuse University requires 12-24 examples of your best work.
 Cornell asks for 15-20.
-The New School advises that students with no architectural background “should demonstrate elemental understanding of 3 dimensional form and space, composition, and basic understanding of light/shadow, depth and color through sketches, drawings, photography, crafts, sculptures, etc.” On the opposite end of the spectrum, Northeastern University does not require a portfolio submission of any kind, as they acknowledge that most high schools lack quality programming in this area.
+The New School advises that students with no architectural background “should demonstrate elemental understanding of three-dimensional form and space, composition, and basic understanding of light/shadow, depth and color through sketches, drawings, photography, crafts, sculptures, etc.” On the opposite end of the spectrum, Northeastern University does not require a portfolio submission of any kind, as they acknowledge that most high schools lack quality programming in this area.
 Instead, they seek only the most academically qualified applicants.

 Typically, those seeking entrance to a performing arts program will be required to submit a portfolio complete with a multitude of video clips meeting specified criteria.
 Those who make the grade will then be invited to a live audition.

 Requirements in the performing arts are ordinarily quite particular and involve using the online application system, Slideroom.
-Amherst, for example, requires highly specified supplements for their Music program including “a recording of yourself in solo performance (if classical instrumental, voice, or jazz) or group performance (if jazz, rock, pop or other) of 2-4 tracks, not longer than 10 minutes total, exhibiting contrasting examples of expression and technique for classical submissions or varied stylistic approaches (swing, Latin, ballad, blues, etc.) for jazz submissions.”
+Amherst, for example, requires highly specified supplements for their Music program.
+This includes “a recording of yourself in solo performance (if classical instrumental, voice, or jazz) or group performance (if jazz, rock, pop or other) of 2-4 tracks, not longer than 10 minutes total, exhibiting contrasting examples of expression and technique for classical submissions or varied stylistic approaches (swing, Latin, ballad, blues, etc.) for jazz submissions.”
 Amherst’s requirements for Dance and Theater are a bit less rigid; they essentially just want to see a video of you in action.

 Connecticut College’s Music program is far more open-ended in their requirements.
 They suggest that artistically inclined applicants send along an optional arts supplement comprised of two contrasting pieces of music that best demonstrate your musical ability.